sonugupta6045/ShopeEase/README.md

 # MERN Admin Dashboard

-A comprehensive, full-stack E-commerce Admin Dashboard built with the MERN stack.
+A comprehensive, full-stack E-commerce Website built with the MERN stack.
 This application empowers administrators to manage products, users, and orders while providing real-time analytics and visual data insights.

 ## 🚀 Features